conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

 Conan packages binary compatibility: the **package ID**
 -------------------------------------------------------

-We used Conan in previous examples to build for different configurations like *Debug* and *Release*.
+In previous examples, we used Conan to build for different configurations like *Debug* and *Release*.
 Each time you create the package for one of those configurations, Conan will build a new binary.
 Each of them is related to a **generated hash** called **the package ID**.
 The package ID is just a way to convert a set of settings, options and information